melillopietro/CyberDroid/README.md

 Welcome to CyberDroid VM - a fully customizable, Linux-based security distribution for Android malware analysis.

 ---

+---
+## Optimized for Virtualbox and VMware Player
+---
 ## Tools

 ### Static Malware Analysis :